RlabsLLC/EchOS/README.md

 # EchOS Project 0.3.5_beta
 "If Google can make ChromeOS with HTML, so can I."

 EchOS is a lightweight experimental operating system focused on simplicity, modularity, and creative design.
-This repository contains the active beta branch, where new features are introduced and tested before stabilizing into future releases.
+This repository now includes the 0.3.5_beta build.

 ---

-## Current Status: 0.3.5_beta
+## Current Status: 0.3.5_beta (Available)
+EchOS 0.3.5 has been uploaded to the repository.
+This version includes internal improvements and preparation for future releases.

-A minor bug has been identified, and the release has been temporarily postponed.
+A minor bug was previously identified, but the current build is now available for testing and feedback.
-Work is underway to resolve the issue and continue progress toward the next stable milestone.

 ---